The renewable energy sector is ready to branch out

 Supply chain strategies continue to evolve.

-In the coming year, many solar installers and developers will likely also ramp up their compliance monitoring activity, as they try to adhere to the Solar Energy Industries Association’s Solar Supply Chain Traceability Protocol—a set of guidelines intended to trace the origin of solar materials, especially to prove their procurement is free of unethical labor practices.
-In the wind sector, the United States has increased domestic turbine component production with more than 500 manufacturing facilities in 40 states.
+This coming year, many solar installers and developers will likely also ramp up their compliance monitoring activity, as they try to adhere to the Solar Energy Industries Association’s Solar Supply Chain Traceability Protocol—a set of guidelines intended to trace the origin of solar materials, especially to prove their procurement is free of unethical labor practices.
+The American wind sector, has increased domestic turbine component production with more than 500 manufacturing facilities in 40 states.
 But the industry still depends on offshore manufacturers for many components.
 To further boost domestic production, advanced energy manufacturing tax credits are included in legislation that Congress is considering.